 The group discovered that we enjoyed learning about different wines and how to taste and evaluate them.
 The group also found that the camaraderie that resulted made the process all the more enjoyable.
 Now, more than forty years later, we still enjoy sharing wines with friends, though with less formal presentations.
 We have no desire to be ‘wine snobs’, just knowledgeable enough to know our way around a wine store or a restaurant wine list.

-We also sometimes have special events such as ‘Brown Bag’ wines we grew up with; a ‘Bartle’s and James’ Wine Cooler evening complete with their cardboard cutouts watching over us; beer tastings; or bring your home-
+We sometimes have special events such as ‘Brown Bag’ wines we grew up with; a ‘Bartle’s and James’ Wine Cooler evening complete with their cardboard cutouts watching over us; beer tastings; or bring your home-